jithendra1798/recipe-generator/README.md

 # hack-princeton
-Qualcomm Hackathon at the Princeton University
+Qualcomm Hackathon at the Princeton University (hack-princeton)

 # Setup Instructions for Recipe Generator